 Referral priority: Opportunity for a laid-off employee or for long-term Academic Staff non-renewed for reasons other than performance to be considered for a vacancy prior to proceeding with open or internal recruitment.
 (See ASPP 3.06 Referral Priority and ASPP 5.09 Reappointment Rights and Referral Priority)

-UW–Madison uses different recruitment methods to support best-qualified selection and diversity.
+UW–Madison uses different recruitment methods to support hiring the best-qualified candidate.
 The hiring administrator must evaluate each vacancy to determine which of the following recruitment approaches to use:

 Hiring decisions will be based on qualifications and merit.
 The hiring administrator should develop predetermined, job-related, and nondiscriminatory criteria and benchmarks (including any minimum qualifications) to assess each candidate’s qualifications, decide whom to interview, and work with the hiring manager to ultimately select the best-qualified for each vacancy.
 Hiring administrators are encouraged to use a variety of assessment tools.